iamsalmandev/gif-search-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Functionalities
 .Done:
-implemented the search fucnctionality.
-Added placeholder for Gifs, and load more onscroll to bottom.
-Debouced Api calls.
+implementS the search fucnctionality.
+Adds placeholder for Gifs, and load more onscroll to bottom.
+Debouces the Api calls.
-.Not done:
-User favorites and details page for particular GIF (can do it!)

 ## Available Scripts